 - One planned treat and price

-Read this note during each weekly check—it’s your shortcut back to steady habits.
+Read this note during each weekly check and use it as your shortcut back to steady habits.

 A simple next step